pluralsight/guides/draft/devops/using-mysql-docker-for-development/article.md

 I usually prefer to keep all my work related files in the location `~/Workspace`.
 So I'd be using this location through out the guide.
 If you prefer to keep them somewhere else please make the appropriate changes.

+I've also created a [github repo](https://github.com/redmoses/mysql-docker) to help you along, if you want to skip the steps.

 The first step would be to create the directory
 ```bash
 mkdir ~/Workspace/mysql-docker